Why Some Blog Writers Become Incredibly Popular and You Can, Too.

 However, utilizing one’s voice is also where most of us struggle.

-Two reasons we struggle could be that we are overly focused on the technical aspects of our writing or the information we provide, and we are not focused enough on how we’re saying it.
+Two reasons we struggle are we focused too much on the technical aspects of our writing or the information we are providing, and not focused enough on how we’re saying it.

 Think of a time when you were most relaxed, perhaps having coffee with a friend and the conversation between the two of you simply flowed with ease.